emmt/ZippedArrays.jl/README.md

 elements by calling `convert(T, x)` with `x` the tuple of values and if `T` is a tuple type, or by calling the constructor `T(x...)` if `T` is not a tuple type.
-This guarantees the type of the returned elements with no speed penalties when `x` has the correct type.
-This can be exploited to perform lazy conversion.
+This guarantees the type of the returned elements with no speed penalties when `x` needs no conversion.
+This can be also exploited to perform lazy conversion (in the above example `A` and `B` may have other element type than `Float32`).
 If the type `T` has no constructor matching the syntax `T(x...)`, the method `ZippedArrays.build(::Type{T}, x)` can be specialized to yield an object of type `T` whose fields are given by the tuple of values `x`.

 Compared to the `zip` function which only provides means to iterate through its arguments, a zipped array can be accessed in random order and for reading and writing.
-This makes zipped arrays useful for multi-key sorting.
-For instance:
+This makes zipped arrays useful for in-place multi-key sorting.
+For
+instance:

 ```julia
 sort!(ZippedArray(A,B);